 Modernity and the belle époque: an on-site art seminar in Paris, France, with Giulia Bernardini, June 2022

 - Immerse yourself in the art and architecture of the Parisian belle époque – the turbulent decades of the late nineteenth and early twentieth centuries.
 Explore major and less-known works of artists at museums and sites including, among others, the Orsay, Marmottan Monet, Orangerie, Rodin, Louvre, Montmartre museums and Monet’s garden at Giverny.
-Indulge in mouth-watering meals and enjoy a private cooking lesson and lunch in the fifteenth-century Normandy home of award-winning author and chef Susan Loomis, which she is opening just for us!
+Indulge in mouth-watering meals and enjoy a private cooking lesson and lunch with award-winning author and chef Susan Loomis!
 For more, see the scrumptious itinerary.

 - Stay in chic comfort at the award-winning boutique Hôtel Signature St. Germain des Prés in the bustling, centrally-located seventh arrondissement.